wa1tnr/PicoMite-tnr-a/README.md

 ***********************************************************************************************************************
 V5.07.03RC1

-Various tidying up in proparation for release of V5.07.03
+Various tidying up in preparation for release of V5.07.03

 V5.07.03b3